 This is top of the funnel stuff.
 A landing page on your Instagram profile.

-The bio is so important you have one link.
+Your bio is so important to make money on Instagram because you only have one link.

 And you have 7 seconds to make them want to click it.